usefulio/forms/README.md

 ```

 ## Inserting a new document _(without validation)_
-When a 'submit' event is triggered, Forms automatically prevents the default submit handler, executes any validation specified in the schema (see [Adding validation](#adding-validation) for more), and triggers one of two javascript events:
+When a 'submit' event is triggered, Forms automatically prevents the default submit handler, executes any validation specified in the schema (see [Adding validation](#adding-validation) for more details), and triggers one of two javascript events:
 - `documentSubmit` [Form package event](#forms-events) if validation was successful
 - `documentInvalid` [Form package event](#forms-events) if validation was unsuccessful